What is an anterior lumbar interbody fusion?

 Anterior lumbar interbody fusion (ALIF) is spine surgery used to treat the symptoms of compressed nerve roots in the lower (lumbar) back, often in cases of degenerative disc disease.
-It is termed “anterior” because the surgeon accesses the spine through the front of the torso.
-It is termed “interbody” because the bone graft is implanted within the interior of the vertebra, rather than the exterior.
+It is referred to as “anterior” because the surgeon accesses the spine through the front of the torso and “interbody” is used to describe the bone graft implanted within the interior of the vertebra rather than the exterior.

 Purpose of anterior lumbar interbody fusion

 Anterior lumbar interbody fusion is considered a less-invasive procedure than other forms of spinal fusion because it leaves intact the back muscles and nerves that otherwise would be cut or even removed in other types of traditional open back fusion.
-However, anterior lumbar interbody fusion is still a highly invasive surgery and requires patients to stay in the hospital two or three days after the operation to be monitored for infection and excessive blood loss.
+However, anterior lumbar interbody fusion is still a highly invasive surgery and requires patients to stay in the hospital for two to five days after the operation to be monitored for infection and excessive blood loss.

 During this type of lumbar fusion, the surgeon will make a 6- to 8-inch incision across the abdomen, leaving the patient with a large scar and excessive scar tissue.
 Through this large incision, the surgeon will access the spine and remove the diseased disc.
 This is referred to as a traditional open spine discectomy.

 Once the disc is removed, spacers are inserted in the empty disc space to hold the place open for the implant to be inserted.
 A bone graft is then fused with a metal cage to the two vertebrae surrounding the empty disc space to stabilize the spine.
 The recovery time for a traditional fusion takes about six months to a year, with some patients never fully returning to their daily activities.

 Alternatives to anterior lumbar interbody fusion